By: Nathan Birt, David Rodeck and Gideon Sanford

 Discover it® Secured Card – No Annual Fee

 Although there is no single best credit card to help you build credit, I found several good options that are available.
 One option for a card that can be used to help with your credit-building is the Discover it® Secured Card – No Annual Fee card.
-You can establish your credit line, up to the amount that Discover can approve, by your security deposit of $200 or more.
-Starting at 8 months, Discover will have automatic monthly reviews to see if you can be transitioned to an account with no security deposit.
-Keep in mind that these reviews are across all of your credit cards and loans, (Discover and others) and are based on your responsible credit management.
+This Secured Card requires a refundable security deposit up to the amount Discover can approve of at least $200, which will establish your credit line.
+Be prepared as you will need to include your bank information at the same time you submit your security deposit.
+Starting at 8 months, Discover will have automatic monthly reviews to see if you can be transitioned to an unsecured line of credit, in other words to an account that does not require a security deposit.
+Keep in mind that these reviews are across all of your credit cards and loans, Discover and others, and are based on your responsible credit management.

 Remember to take full advantage of any rewards program it’s important to pay off your entire balance on-time every billing cycle.
 Credit card debt incurs interest charges, and the rate you’re charged will always be more than the rate you earn in rewards.